trustoverip/tswg-trust-registry-protocol/README.md

 binding that can be implemented by any ecosystem regardless of its internal trust architecture.

-TRQP focuses on three query types:
+TRQP focuses on two query types:

 1. Authorization Queries: “Has Entity X been granted Authorization Y under Ecosystem Governance Framework Z?”
-2. Recognition Queries: “Is Ecosystem A recognized as an authority for Governance Framework B by Ecosystem C?”
+2. Recognition Queries: "Is Ecosystem A recognized as having Authorization Y by Ecosystem C?”

 # specification-template